 How to Make Sourdough Discard Pumpkin Cinnamon Rolls

-Spread the dough with softened butter and sprinkle with the brown sugar (and walnuts, if adding).
+Spread with the softened butter and sprinkle with the brown sugar and cinnamon.

-Place the rolls in a greased baking dish.
+Place the rolls in a greased 9x13-inch baking pan, face up.
 Cover and let rise for 30-45 minutes.

-Spread the cooled rolls with frosting and enjoy!
+Spread the cooled rolls with the frosting and serve!

 Expert Baking Tips